17 Top-Rated Attractions & Things to Do in West Palm Beach

 About 15 miles south of West Palm Beach, in the town of Delray Beach, is one of America's greatest examples of downtown renewal.
 As late as the 1990s, the dominant feature on Atlantic Avenue were darkened storefronts with "For Lease" signs in the windows.

-Today, thanks to the efforts of a dedicated citizenry and city officials, this is one of the most beautiful streets in Florida, and certainly one of the liveliest.
-Lined with one-of-a-kind shops and boutiques, dozens of interesting eateries (from Greek to gourmet and seafood to sushi; sidewalk cafés (Over the Bridge Café does a great breakfast); cozy shops with hand-dipped ice-cream or chocolates, and art galleries, it's a delightful area to explore.
+Today, thanks to the efforts of a dedicated citizenry and city officials, this is one of the most bustling streets in Florida.
+It's lined with one-of-a-kind shops and boutiques; dozens of interesting eateries, from Greek to gourmet and seafood to sushi; sidewalk cafés (Over the Bridge Café does a great breakfast); cozy shops with hand-dipped ice-cream or chocolates; and art galleries.

 Atlantic Avenue also boasts one of Florida's best people parades, especially on weekend evenings and Sunday afternoons.
 At the bright-yellow Colony Hotel and Cabana Club, a Mediterranean-style building with towers and turrets that has anchored this street since 1926, you half-expect Humphrey Bogart to be holding court in the lounge.